 Section 5.
 Job Training and Outreach.

-In addition to the Workforce Utilization Requirements identified in Article VII, Section 1 and Section 2, the City and Developer agree to additional job training and job fair outreach.
+In addition to the Workforce Utilization Requirements identified in Article VII, Section 1 and Section 2, the City and Developer agree to additional job training and job fair outreach and will seek assistance from New Haven Works to accomplish these goals.
 The Parties acknowledge that job training and outreach are critical to ensure the largest number of City residents know of the jobs potential from the Project, and as many interested persons are qualified for such jobs as possible.

 (a) The City shall host three (3) training cohorts for Dixwell neighborhood and City of New Haven residents.
 Two (2) of the training cohorts will be training of skilled construction trades and one (1) of the training cohorts will be a training for laborers.
 The training cohorts shall be organized and coordinated by the City’s Small Contractor Development program, with final program review and approval by the Economic Development Administrator.